 The baptismal font of a kneeling angel holding a large seashell was a gift from Thorvaldsen to the church.
 Visitors are usually allowed to walk up for a closer look of the angel and Christ statues.

 The sides of the nave of Copenhagen Cathedral are lined with sculptures of the twelve apostles – Paul standing in for Judas.
 Most were only transferred from the plaster casts to marble during the 1830s and 1840s.
 The cast may be seen in the Thorvaldsens Museum along with original statues or copies of all his works.

-The original intention was for these sculptures to have been placed in alcoves – see the design in the museum – but when the statues arrived from Rome they proved a tight fit.
+The original intention was for these sculptures to have been placed in alcoves – see the design in the museum – but when the statues arrived from Rome they were a tight fit.
 It was never convincing cleared whether a mistake was made with the measurements, or whether Thorvaldsen never wanted his statues to be only partly visible.
-Once the alcoves where filled up, even the architect had to agree freestanding was the better option.
+Once the alcoves where filled up, even the architect had to agree free-standing was the better option.
 Thorvaldsen followed strict classical principles allowing his statues to be in perspective from any angle.

 The reliefs of floating angels are also by Thorvaldsen.

 Concerts and Music in the Vor Frue Kirke

 The cathedral has two modern organs.
 The larger, 87-voices organ by Marcussen is from 1995 and has nearly 8,000 pipes.
 A smaller, 26-voices organ by Carsten Lund in the choir was inaugurated in 2002.

 The organs may be heard during church services but also during frequent concerts.
 The free half-hour organ concerts (Orgelmatiné) on most Saturdays at noon are popular – simply stroll in and take a seat.

 Several of central Copenhagen churches offer free organ concerts throughout the year.